samwho/samwho/README.md

 ### Hi there 👋

 I'm Sam.
-Husband, dad, programmer, whisky-drinker, writer.
-I love video games, typography, lie-ins, cold weather, indoors, change, and now.
-I buy more books than I read, I'm scared of spiders and wasps, I don't like Star Wars or the MCU, and I put lots of ice in my whisky.
+Husband, dad, programmer, whisky-drinker, infrequent writer.
+I love video games, lie-ins, cold weather, and being indoors.
+I buy more books than I read, I'm scared of spiders and wasps, and I put lots of ice in my whisky.

 It's really nice to meet you.